What you should know about financial centres

-Simply speaking, a Financial Centre (FC) is a place (a city or a business district of a city), where a big number of major financial market participants are physically concentrated.
+Simply speaking, a Financial Centres (FC) are places (a city or a business district of a city), where a big number of major financial market participants are physically concentrated.
 These participants are:

 - exchanges and clearing companies;